 At first glance, the Nest Mini looks just the same.
-It’s very slightly smaller (so slight it’s hard to tell), and comes in slightly different color options.
+It’s very slightly smaller (so slight, it’s hard to tell), and comes in slightly different color options.
 There’s also an integrated wall mount on this model, where the Home Mini requires buying a wall mount accessory.
 The touch controls on either side of the device and the LED lights on the top function the same way in both models.

 Since both the Nest Home and Home Mini use Google Assistant to control smart devices, they have the same functionality: Anything that works over Google Assistant will work for either device.
 Both can connect to and control many smart devices around the home, both can run on Android or iOS, and there’s no appreciable difference here.

 Here we come across one of the biggest differences with the Nest Mini, the speaker upgrade.
-The Nest Mini still has a 40mm driver, but Google reports that it redesigned the sound system to provide bass that’s twice as strong as the first original model.
-This is hard to judge when the specs are the same, but there is notable sound improvement.
-However, neither model will get close to the level of performance that a full smart speaker can reach, so they aren’t great for music.
+The Nest Mini still has a 40mm driver, but Google reports that it redesigned the sound system to provide bass that’s twice as strong as the original model.
+This is hard to judge when the specs are the same, but there is a notable sound improvement.
+However, neither model will get close to the level of performance that a full smart speaker can reach, so they aren’t great for room-wide music.
 The Nest Mini, however, does have an edge when it comes to notifications, reports, catching up on sports, and other sound-related uses when the speaker will be close at hand.

 The Nest Mini and the Home Mini serve similar purposes as smaller assistants for larger hubs.
 Use them in smaller spaces to enhance your home system where a larger hub would be too much.
 The Minis are mostly at home on desks, in dorms, hanging out by workspaces, or perched on smaller counters where people will be working close by.
 They don’t do as well as alarm clocks since there’s no easy feature for telling the time, but they could serve as alarm clock companions if you prefer a voice assistant in the morning.